Richard Posner

-Richard Allen Posner (/ˈpoʊznər/; born January 11, 1939) is an American legal scholar who served as a federal appellate judge on the U.S. Court of Appeals for the Seventh Circuit from 1981 to 2017.
-A senior lecturer at the University of Chicago Law School, Posner is a leading figure in the field of law and economics, and was identified by The Journal of Legal Studies as the most-cited legal scholar of the 20th century.
+Richard Allen Posner (/ˈpoʊznər/; born January 11, 1939) is an American legal scholar and retired United States circuit judge who served on the U.S. Court of Appeals for the Seventh Circuit from 1981 to 2017.
+A senior lecturer at the University of Chicago Law School, Posner was identified in The Journal of Legal Studies as the most-cited legal scholar of the 20th century.
+As of 2021, he is also the most-cited American legal scholar of all time.
 He is widely considered to be one of the most influential legal scholars in the United States.

-Posner is known for his scholarly range and for writing on topics outside of his primary field, law.
+Posner is known for his scholarly range and for writing on topics outside of law.
 In his various writings and books, he has addressed animal rights, feminism, drug prohibition, same-sex marriage, Keynesian economics, law and literature, and academic moral philosophy, among other subjects.

 Posner is the author of nearly 40 books on jurisprudence, economics, and several other topics, including Economic Analysis of Law, The Economics of Justice, The Problems of Jurisprudence, Sex and Reason, Law, Pragmatism and Democracy, and The Crisis of Capitalist Democracy.
-Posner has generally been identified as being politically conservative; in recent years, however, he has distanced himself from the positions of the Republican party, authoring more liberal rulings involving same-sex marriage and abortion.
-In A Failure of Capitalism, he has written that the 2008 financial crisis has caused him to question the rational-choice, laissez-faire economic model that lies at the heart of his law and economics theory.
+Posner has generally been identified as being politically conservative; in recent years, however, he has distanced himself from the positions of the Republican Party, authoring more liberal rulings involving same-sex marriage and abortion.
+In A Failure of Capitalism, he writes that the 2008 financial crisis caused him to question the rational-choice, laissez-faire economic model that lies at the heart of his law and economics theory.

 Early life and education

-Posner was born on January 11, 1939, in New York City.
+Richard Allen Posner was born on January 11, 1939, in New York City, to Blanche (Hofrichter) and Max Posner.
 His father's family were of Romanian Jewish descent, and his mother's family were Ashkenazi Jews from Galicia in the Austrian Empire.

-After high school, Posner studied English literature at Yale University, graduating in 1959 with an A.B., summa cum laude, and membership in Phi Beta Kappa.
+After high school, Posner studied English literature at Yale University, graduating in 1959 with a B.A., summa cum laude, and membership in Phi Beta Kappa.
 He then attended Harvard Law School, where he was president of the Harvard Law Review.
-He graduated in 1962 ranked first in his class with an LL.B. magna cum laude.
+He graduated in 1962 ranked first in his class with an LL.B., magna cum laude.